 Panel proposals consist of a panel description (title + framing text) and the individual abstracts of the panel which are submitted separately.

-It is expected that for the most part, only one (1) abstract will be submitted per person.
-However, under no circumstances should there be more than two (2) abstracts bearing the name of the same author either individually or as part of any group of authors.
-Please note also that the same abstract or another version with minor variations in title or content must not be submitted to more than one Section or Working Group.
-Such submissions will be deemed to be in breach of the conference guidelines and will be rejected by the OCS system, by the relevant Head or by the Conference Programme Reviewer.
+It is expected that each person will submit only one (1) abstract.
+However, under no circumstances should there be more than two (2) abstracts bearing the name of the same author, either individually or as part of any group of authors.
+The same abstract (or version of it with minor variations) must not be submitted to more than one Section or Working Group.
+Such submissions will be deemed to be in breach of the conference guidelines and rejected.
 Authors submitting them risk being removed entirely from the conference programme.

-The Working Group also welcomes abstracts for video presentations, as part of an experiment to allow for remote participation.
-If you wish to submit an abstract for a video presentation, please carefully read the Joint Call for Video Presentations, and follow the procedure explained there.
+The ESR WG will also welcome abstracts for video presentations, as part of an initiative to allow for remote participation.
+If you wish to submit an abstract for a video presentation, please carefully read the "call for video presentations", and follow the procedures explained there.

 The Working Group accepts abstracts, panel proposals and full papers in English, Spanish and French.
 If you are planning to present in Spanish or French, you are expected to have an English powerpoint.